Photo Credit: Caitlyn Johnstone/Chesapeake Bay Program

 - Ability to manage and update content for group web pages using a content management system.

-- Proficiency in Microsoft Word, Excel and PowerPoint is required.
+- Proficiency in Microsoft Word, Excel, and PowerPoint is required.
 Experience with Microsoft Access is a plus.

-- Familiarity with remote technologies such as video conferencing (Web-X, Adobe connect, etc.).
+- Familiarity with using remote meeting technologies such as video conferencing (Web-X, Adobe Connect, Zoom, etc.).

-- Interest in learning how a multi-party, governmental-environmental-management partnership makes decisions effectively and sets and achieves goals through collaborative processes.
+- Interest in learning how a diverse, governmental-environmental-management partnership makes decisions effectively and sets and achieves goals through collaborative and regulatory processes.

-- A willingness to explore your career options and your passion and enthusiasm for the work and program.
+- A will to explore your career options, passion and enthusiasm for the work and program.

 How to Apply